 \section{Conclusion}

 We introduce a new A2S framework, EVA, for real-time event camera data processing.
-The framework consists of an efficient and expressive linear attention-based asynchronous encoder for event-by-event representation updating and an SSL method to learn a generalizable event representation.
-EVA outperforms the previous A2S work \cite{martin2024alert}, achieves remarkable performance on event-based detection tasks, and learns generalizable representations applicable in diverse downstream tasks, demonstrating its potential towards real-time event-based applications.
+The framework consists of an efficient and expressive linear attention-based asynchronous encoder for event-by-event feature updating and an SSL method to learn a generalizable event feature.
+EVA outperforms the previous A2S work \citep{martin2024alert}, achieves remarkable performance on event-based detection tasks, and learns generalizable features applicable in diverse downstream tasks, demonstrating its potential towards real-time event-based applications.

 The limitations of our work are discussed in Appendix \ref{appendix:limitation}.